-Frigg sent one of her maidens to Geirröth’s court that a sorcerer would be visiting to bewitch him.
+Frigg sent one of her maidens to Geirröth’s court to warn him that a sorcerer would be visiting to bewitch him.
 Disturbed, when Odin arrived at the court as a traveler named Grimnir, Geirröth had him tortured to make him confess his crimes.

 This story serves to show how Frigg could outsmart Odin and would do it by any means necessary.
 It also portrayed her as a ruthless mother figure who would always do what she thought was the best for the children in her care, no matter how unscrupulous the means.